If you cannot confirm these, please return to the directory and use filters to find a better fit, or fill out our Match Me form for help.

 What you can expect from sessions with Tziporah Eisenstein, LCSW, CEDS

 In therapy, we explore the emotional and relational dynamics beneath the patterns you’re struggling with.
-What appears on the surface is often a symbolic language that the mind and body developed to express needs that once felt unsafe or unmet.
-As you give voice to what was unsaid, you begin to build a steadier and more compassionate space within yourself, where need, desire, and ambivalence can be held without shame or self-criticism, ultimately allowing you to share them more openly with others.
+What appears on the surface as symptoms often develop as communication methods to express needs that were once overwhelming or unsafe to express.
+As you gain self-understanding, you may find yourself developing a steadier and more compassionate sense of self, where needs, desires, and ambivalence can be held without shame and ultimately shared more openly with others.

-If this approach resonates with you, I welcome you to reach out for a consultation call to see if we might be a good fit.
+The therapy relationship is essential to the work, so I welcome you to reach out for a free consultation call to see if we might be a good fit!

 Tziporah Eisenstein, LCSW, CEDS's experience working with the Jewish community